 Supporting the Whole Person

-A leading provider of person-centered wellness, life enrichment, and recreational programs to senior living communities, Lifetime Wellness offers an array of activities to help seniors bond and engage.
+A leading provider of person-centered wellness, life enrichment, and recreational programs to senior living communities, Lifetime Wellness offers an array of activities to help residents bond and engage while reducing feelings of senior loneliness.
 The company sponsors a LifeWorks Senior Wellness program, focusing on the six dimensions of wellness: physical, social, emotional, intellectual, vocational, and spiritual.

 “All activities and events in our wellness program focus on one of these aspects – or several in combination,” Gill says.
 “For example, a variety of education programs, from computer tutorials to sign language classes, appeal to the intellectual dimension.
 Our gardening program, Nature Works, is both emotional and vocational.
 Health and fitness activities are physical, intellectual, and social.
 The diversity of offerings appeals to a wide range of senior interests and engages the whole person.”